dfinity/motoko/design/StableRegions.md

 For disaster recovery, we can **also** rebuild all of the region objects from data in stable memory.

-We use the `block-region` and `region` tables in stable memory to rebuild the regions' objects:
+We use the `block-region` tables in stable memory to rebuild the regions' objects:

- - The `region` table gives a size for each region, saying how large each vector for each region needs to be.
- - The `block-region` table gives a relative position and region ID for each block ID.
+ - The `block-region` table gives a relative position and region ID for each block ID together with utilized page count.

-Once each regions' vectors have been allocated, the block-region table says how to fill them, one entry at a time.
+Once each regions' vectors have been sized (by a linear scan of block-region, summing block sizes) and allocated, the block-region table says how to fill them, one entry at a time.
 Unlike the Rust design, vector entries can be populated out-of-order.

+Currently, we need only recover region 0 (when upgrading).

 ### Special (reserved) regions